corda/corda-docs-portal/content/en/platform/corda/1.4/cenm/signing-service.md

 If a plugin is used the `signingKeyAlias` field must not be present.

   * **pluginJar**:
-  A path where the plugin `.jar` file is located.
+  A path where the plugin JAR file is located.
 It can be either absolute or relative.

   * **pluginClass**: A package path where the plugin class is located.
   The plugin class must implement either the `NonCASigningPlugin` or the `CASigningPlugin` interface.